FrancisCodex/eshop-fg1/README.md

 <br />

 This repository is used for the development of the API Gateway and Integration.
-Please use the `dev` branch for day-to-day commits, as the `main` branch is primarily used for pull requests to the main branch.
+Please use the `dev` branch for day-to-day commits, as the `main` branch is primarily used for pull requests to the main fork.

 > [!NOTE]
-> Dili pa final ang features mga as if pani siya
+> Dili pa final ang features

 <div align=center>